Psychological disorders

 Schizophrenia

-There is strong evidence of a genetic component.
-Excess dopamine activity has been linked to schizophrenia, and medications blocking dopamine or serotonin receptors can ease symptoms.
-Structural brain differences—like enlarged ventricles and reduced gray matter—are also found in many affected individuals.
+- Evidence strongly supports a genetic component.
+Excess dopamine activity has been linked to schizophrenia, and medications that block dopamine or serotonin receptors can reduce symptoms.
+Many affected individuals also show structural brain differences, such as enlarged ventricles and reduced gray matter.

 Depression

-Mood disorders (including major depressive disorder and bipolar conditions) often run in families, suggesting genetic and biological influences.
-Brain regions regulating emotional processing and response (such as the amygdala and prefrontal cortex) show abnormal activity.
-Low levels or imbalances in norepinephrine and serotonin can contribute to depression.
+- Mood disorders (including major depressive disorder and bipolar conditions) often run in families, pointing to genetic and biological influences.
+Brain regions involved in emotional processing and regulation (such as the amygdala and prefrontal cortex) can show abnormal activity.
+Low levels or imbalances of norepinephrine and serotonin may contribute to depression.

 Alzheimer’s disease

-Characterized by the buildup of amyloid deposits and tau protein, which damages neurons and produces plaques.
-This leads to severe memory impairment.
-Genetic susceptibility and factors like Down syndrome, type 2 diabetes, hypertension, repeated concussions, and chronic inflammation can raise the risk of Alzheimer’s.
+- Alzheimer’s disease involves the buildup of amyloid deposits and tau protein, which damages neurons and forms plaques.
+This damage can lead to severe memory impairment.
+Risk is increased by genetic susceptibility and by factors such as Down syndrome, type 2 diabetes, hypertension, repeated concussions, and chronic inflammation.

 Parkinson’s disease

-Primarily affects dopamine-producing neurons in the substantia nigra, due to deposits of alpha synuclein.
+- Parkinson’s disease primarily affects dopamine-producing neurons in the substantia nigra, often due to deposits of alpha synuclein.
 Common signs include rigidity, resting tremors, abnormal gait [e.g., shuffling, freezing, festination (short, rapid steps with a forward lean)], slowed movements, and emotional or cognitive changes.
-Although often idiopathic, certain neurotoxins can cause Parkinson’s.
-Dopamine agonists are a treatment option.
+Although Parkinson’s is often idiopathic, certain neurotoxins can cause it.
+Dopamine agonists are one treatment option.

 Stem cell-based therapy for CNS regeneration

-Neural stem cells have the ability to create new brain cells (including neurons, astrocytes, and oligodendrocytes), potentially restoring function lost in neurodegenerative diseases such as Parkinson’s disease or ALS (Lou Gehrig’s disease).
+- Neural stem cells can generate new brain cells, including neurons, astrocytes, and oligodendrocytes.
+This may help restore function lost in neurodegenerative diseases such as Parkinson’s disease or ALS (Lou Gehrig’s disease).